-AEJ: Microeconomics: Editorial Policy
+AEJ: Macroeconomics: Editorial Policy

-Manuscripts submitted to the American Economic Journal: Microeconomics are handled by an Editor, one of several Coeditors, and a staff located in Pittsburgh, using an Internet-based manuscript management software system.
+Manuscripts submitted to the American Economic Journal: Macroeconomics are handled by an Editor, one of several Coeditors, and a staff located in Pittsburgh, using an Internet-based manuscript management software system.
 Papers are submitted online electronically, processed by the Pittsburgh office staff, and then distributed by the Editor to one of the Coeditors or to himself to oversee the refereeing process and to make a publication decision.
 Papers are assigned on the basis of field of expertise of the Coeditor, combined with a variety of other considerations including equalization of work-load and conflict-of-interest rules.
 Once assigned, papers are handled by the designated Coeditor throughout the decision process, without review by the Editor.

 Peer Review, Confidentiality, and Editorial Handling